caoyongfeng0214/quick-dir/README.md

 # Quick Dir
-Quick operation of files and directories, and some toolkit.
+Quick operation of files and directories, and some toolkits.

 ## Installation
 https://apps.apple.com/app/id1607393976